Lacrymology/states/varnish/doc/metrics.rst

 client_conn
 ~~~~~~~~~~~

-Number of times :doc:`/varnish/doc/index` accepted the connection from
+Number of times :doc:`index` accepted the connection from
 client.

 client_drop
 ~~~~~~~~~~~

-Number of times :doc:`/varnish/doc/index` had to drop due to resource shortage.
+Number of times :doc:`index` had to drop due to resource shortage.

 client_drop_late